- Liam Carroll

 6. Write.
 The brain-to-pen/mind-to-keyboard to blank-page-filling undertaking will see you quickly stumble into whatever your mind’s mulling over most.
 Like dreams and nightmares.
 Get to the core of who you really are.
 Forge a bond with your subconscious.
 Make yourself infinitely better equipped to deal with the world and your place in it.
 Writing is not the only way to achieve this, but it works.
 Give it a whirl.

-7. Remember, this is just a game, one that’s over before you blink.
+7. Remind yourself often, this is just a game, one that’s over before you blink.
 No need to take it too seriously.
 Whatever fun things you like doing, make time to do ‘em.
-Surf, golf, heavy metal, lappies, whatever.
+Surf, golf, heavy metal, ping pong, whatever.
 Treat yourself here and there.

 8. Be patient with everything and everyone, but mostly, with your own mortality.
 If, at any stage along the way, you think you’ve had enough and want to pull up stumps early, just wait.
 Chill.
 End it tomorrow.
 Odds are, you’ll change your mind.
 But, if tomorrow comes and you’re thinking just the same, go back to step one.
 Think about your mum.
 And be good to her, always.
 She gave you life.
 What right do you have to rob her of that?